-The Forest – Sustainability in practice in the Swedish pavilion.
+The Forest – Sustainability in practice

 The Swedish pavilion the Forest, located in the sustainability district, has a three-step effect in durability.
 By using alternative materials instead of concrete and steel, we expect to save 1,000 tons of carbon dioxide.
 Furthermore, the Forest combines the two ways to reduce carbon dioxide in the atmosphere: by reducing emissions, or by extracting an additional 2,000 tons of carbon dioxide from the atmosphere and storing it – reducing ‘carbon sources’ and increasing ‘carbon sinks’.